 vulkan.so shared library, but can run on devices that support Vulkan API.

 The following snippet shows how to use the dynamic loader.

 #include "vulkan_wrapper.h" // Include Vulkan_wrapper and dynamically load symbols. ... // Before any Vulkan API usage, InitVulkan();

 Additional sample code

-To download Vulcan API sample app, see Vulcan API Samples.
+To download Vulkan API sample app, see Vulkan API Samples.